infojunkie/blog/_posts/2025-05-28-drupal-ai-open-source.md

 :warning: A word of caution: This is probably the part that requires the most tweaking to get good search results!!

 ## Results

+#### /admin/config/ai/explorers/vector_db_generator

-Once you've indexed the content in the index above, you're ready to test the search at **/admin/config/ai/explorers/vector_db_generator**:
+Once we've indexed the content in the index above, we're ready to test the search:

 {% include image.html url="/assets/drupal-ai-vector-db-generator.png" width="100%" description="The Vector DB Explorer is useful to test your Drupal AI + Search API configuration." %}